Director, Public Policy & Advocacy

 - Excellent interpersonal skills and significant relationship management experience with advocates, donors, clients, and/or volunteers.

-- Ability to communicate effectively both verbally and in writing; to establish positive public relations; and to interact effectively with people of diverse backgrounds.
+- Ability to establish positive public relations and to interact effectively with people of diverse backgrounds.

 - Ability to prioritize and handle multiple projects simultaneously, strong self-motivation, and the ability to work independently with limited supervision.